Phish-Guard

 Risk Assessment

-It checks a bunch of stuff - phishing databases, suspicious patterns, domain age, cert age, weird TLDs like .tk or .ml, IP addresses pretending to be domains… you get the idea.
+It checks various factors including phishing databases, suspicious patterns, domain age, cert age, high-risk TLDs (like .tk or .ml), and IP addresses used as domains.

 Tech Stack